Improving knockoffs with conditional calibration: Our method: calibrated knockoffs

-To understand the specific formula of $b_j$, we need to dive into the mathematical details of the knockoffs FDR proof.
-But the main idea of cKnockoff is straightforward: we capture the gap between the FDR level ``budget'' $\alpha$ and the actual FDR of knockoffs and fill the gap with a simple fallback test.
-Before paying the effort to derive the mathematical formulas, we emphasize that compared to the knockoffs, cKnockoff is more powerful by definition, requires exactly the same assumptions and data, and controls FDR at the same level in finite samples, as we see next. \begin{thm} cKnockoff controls FDR at level $\alpha$.
-That is, $\FDR(\cR^{\ckn}) \leq \alpha$. \end{thm}
+The variable $b_j$ is crafted to allow our method to exploit the difference between the FDR budget $\alpha$ and the true FDR of a given knockoff method.
+We emphasize that, while our method is more powerful than knockoffs by construction, it requires no additional modeling assumptions, and controls FDR at the same advertised level, as we see next.